learn-co-students/dc-web-071618/48-redux-thunk/README.md

 ## Challenge: Thunk Actions

-0. Fix the paintingForm and paintingDetail components so they don't break on refresh X 1.
+X 0.
+Fix the paintingForm and paintingDetail components so they don't break on refresh

+X 1.
 Dispatch an action from the `increaseVotes` thunk action to update the painting once the fetch resolves.
 You may need to update the reducer.

-2. Add a thunk action to update the painting's title and artist info on the server.
+X 2.
+Add a thunk action to update the painting's title and artist info on the server.

-3. After the promise resolves, update the painting in the store.
+X 3.
+After the promise resolves, update the painting in the store.
-4. Update your thunks - `increaseVotes` and `updatePainting` to use the same helper function once the promise resolves.
+X 4.
+Update your thunks - `increaseVotes` and `updatePainting` to use the same helper function once the promise resolves.

 ## BONUS Challenge: PaintingContainer Refactor